BATTERY CARTRIDGE EXCHANGE REFUELING

 FRESH BATTERIES - The fax shown above dating from 1991 from ACCUS (FIA) confirmed that a cartridge based system was competition compatible as a means to refuel a vehicle - or fast charge an EV.
 The system was ignored by the UK and California, USA in 1991, where the were looking for something else.
 Meantime, while the solution was just sitting there staring them in the face, they allowed oil giants to fuel cars to pump greenhouse gases into the air so that now we have serious global warming issues.
 This is what happens with committees and politicians that can be bought.

 BLUEPRINTS - These were the outline drawings for the small sports car, as produced by Bluebird Marine Systems' volunteer students in 2014.
-The vehicle has been mothballed in case it might be useful for events and the like.
-If that were the case, it would be exhibited with painted bodywork, not as seen below.
+The vehicle was mothballed in case it might be useful for events and the like.
+But now it might see the light of day as a hydrogen fuelled car.
 The roof, boot and bonnet of this car will feature solar panels, by way of capturing more free energy.
 We feel that all new cars and trucks should feature onboard solar assistance.